Measuring Uncertainty

 The Number of Possibilities

-Now what if there is more than one possibility?
+Now what if there are more than two possibilitiies?
 Imagine a murder has been committed.
 We don’t know who did it, so there’s uncertainty.
-If there are only two people who could have done it (say, Colonel Mustard and Professor Plum) then uncertainty is not very high.
-With ten possible suspects the uncertainty increases.
+If there are only two people who could have done it (say, Colonel Mustard and Professor Plum) then it seems there’s little uncertainty.
+With ten possible suspects uncertainty increases.
 On the other hand if there’s only one person who could have done it then there’s no uncertainty at all.

 So another straightforward measure of uncertainty might be the number of possibilities.
 Or to use the conventional terminology of probability theory, the number of possible outcomes.